ado-npm/ado-npm/README.md

 Command line utility for interacting with Azure DevOps private NPM registries.

-- Configure long-lived credentials for private Azure DevOps NPM registries.
+- Configure long-lived (90 day) credentials with interactive browser authorization.
 - Authorize and globally install private packages with a single command.

 __Note__: This tool is using the Azure Devops [PAT Lifecycle Management API](https://docs.microsoft.com/en-us/rest/api/azure/devops/tokens/pats) _preview version_.
 Version 1 of this tool will be released when the API reaches non-preview status.